tobokegao/tobokegao.github.io/quickstart/content/en/post/tobox-release-party.md

 <img src="/img/tobokegao.png" width="320" height="320" />

-It's me!!!
-I'm thinking of doing a live show around this album songs and making GAMEBOY covers of the songs that influenced me in the making of this album to challenge DJs!
+It’s me!!!
+I’m thinking of doing a live show around this album songs and making GAMEBOY covers of the songs that influenced me in the making of this album to challenge DJs!

 [homepage](https://tobokegao.github.io/)